ictinnovations/ictagent/doc/developer_guide.md

 ### Functions

-1. **OpenModal**: When the DOMContentLoaded it call the function openModal which sets the targetActivity idle and shows the Idle screen to the user.
+1. **OpenModal**: When the DOMContent is loaded it call the function openModal which shows the Idle screen to the user.

 2. **ChangeStatusIndicator**: This function toggles the agent status i.e online and offline.

-3. **closeModal**: This function checks that if the currentActivity is idle and the clientStatus is offline, if yes than it calls another function action_close which in turn closes the popup window.
+3. **closeModal**: This function closes the popup window.

 4. **ChangeActivity(methodCaller, actionName)**: This function changes the activity based on the methodCaller and the action button pressed.